joinmarket-webui/jamdocs/docs/glossary.md

 A timestamped and linked list of blocks.
 Anyone can create a new block, but each block must have sufficient proof of work, making it difficult to create new blocks.
 ### Timelock
-A utxo can be locked up by a script which defines that this coin can only be spent in a block that is higher than a certain value.
+A UTXO can be locked up by a script which defines that said UTXO can only be spent in a block that is higher than a certain value.
 This makes coins unspendable before a specific time.
 ## U
 ### Unspent Transaction Output
 The tip of the chain of signatures which originates in a coinbase output.
-It's a coin that can has not yet been spent and can still be spend.
+It's a "coin" that has not yet been spent and can still be spend.
 ### UTXO
 Short for [Unspent Transaction Output](#unspent-transaction-output).